Fall Gardening Checklist

 - Cut back perennials as they bloom and go dormant.

-- Prune summer & fall blooming trees and shrubs when they go dormant.
+- Prune summer and fall blooming trees and shrubs when they go dormant.
 Avoid pruning spring bloomers, as they have already set buds for next year’s blossoms.

 - Wrap young or smooth-barked trees with tree wrap, starting at the base and moving up.

-- Top-prune rose canes to remove bushiness that may break in a wet snow.
+- Top-prune rose canes to remove heaviness that may break in a wet snow.

-- Mound topsoil in collars around the base of roses and cover the mounds with mulch.
+- Mound mulch around the base of roses.

 - Take tropical pond plants out of the pond, and move the hardy plants to a depth of 3’ or greater.